-$GRPCEXP{i} = \alpha + \beta Ln(PCEXP88{i}) + \Sigma \gamma{k}X{ik} + u{i},$ where GRPCEXP is the annual average growth rate of per capita expenditures between 1988 and 1997, Ln(PCEXP88) is the logarithm of per capita expenditures in 1988, and $X_k$ is a set of additional explanatory variables representing initial economic and political conditions and policy variables and $u_i$ is an iid error term.
-We initially included the following variables as the determinants of $y^(X_k)$ :
+$GRPCEXP_i = \alpha + \beta Ln(PCEXP88_i) + \Sigma \gamma_k X{ik} + u_i,$ where GRPCEXP is the annual average growth rate of per capita expenditures in the rural areas of each province between 1988 and 1997, Ln(PCEXP88) is the logarithm of per capita expenditures in rural areas in 19883, and X_k is a set of additional explanatory variables representing initial economic and political conditions and policy variables and u_i is an error term.
+We initially included the following variables as the determinants of y^ (X_k):

-Initial economic conditions: mortality rate (mortality rate per 1000 for children of age 0 to 5), adult literacy rate (simple literacy rate as percentage of adult population who can read and write), share of irrigated areas , gini ratio of farm distribution.
+Initial economic conditions: mortality rate (mortality rate per 1000 for children of age 0 to 5), adult literacy rate (simple literacy rate as percentage of adult population who can read and write), share of irrigated areas, gini ratio of farm distribution.